 - Each amount canceled per year includes the interest that accrued during the year.

-To apply for Perkins cancellation, contact the holder of your Perkins Loan for next steps.
+Learn more about Perkins Loan cancellation.
+To apply for Perkins Loan cancellation, contact holder of your Perkins Loan for next steps.

 State-Sponsored Student Loan Forgiveness Programs